 MISSSEY seeks to recruit and hire talented and passionate people who will be outstanding contributors to our organization.
-We maintain a strong commitment to survivor leadership and highly encourage survivors to apply for any of our open positions.
-Applications accepted on a rolling basis.
-Send resume and cover letter to firstname.lastname@example.org.
+We maintain a strong commitment to survivor leadership and inclusion, and we highly encourage survivors, people of color, and LGBTQ-identified individuals to apply for any of our open positions.
+Applications are accepted on a rolling basis.
+Send resume and cover letter to email@example.com.

 MISSSEY, Inc. (Motivating, Inspiring, Supporting, and Serving Sexually Exploited Youth) is a community-based organization in Oakland, CA, founded in 2007 to respond to the needs of commercially sexually exploited children.
 We are a survivor-centered organization supporting young people, age 12-24, through direct services including intensive case management, one to one mentoring, and a daily drop in center.
 In addition to providing direct services, we work diligently for systemic change and contribute to the growing movement to end commercial sexual exploitation.
 Commercial Sexual Exploitation is a serious human rights issue that deserves a powerful, collective response.